Circle of Trust, You’re Never Alone

 Jack Canfield, solopreneur behind the Chicken Soup for the Soul brand, believes we become the sum of the five people we spend the most time with.
 And even people in an upward spiral need the peer power of others in grow motion.

-- People who know exactly what it’s like to be a business owner?
+People who know exactly what it’s like to grow it alone?

-- A source of new thinking to break old patterns?
+A source of new thinking to break old patterns and biases?

-Surround yourself with 11 other owners committed to growing too.
-Become the sum of some best parts, and join a Circle of Trust.
+If you’ve been growing it alone, become the sum of some best parts, and join a Circle of Trust.

 What is a Circle of Trust?

-Circle of Trust is the peer advisory and think-tank I host for business owners on the grow.
-Members say they can’t imagine their lives without their Circle.
-It’s group therapy for business owners, with profit-making technical advice, and B12 rolled into a two-hour monthly meeting.
-When you want meaning and money from your business, surround yourself with business owners rolling in the same direction.
+Circle of Trust is the peer advisory think-tank I host for solopreneurs on the grow.
+It’s my version of a mastermind group, and members say they can’t imagine their lives without their Circle.
+It’s group therapy with profit-making technical advice and B12 rolled into a 2-hour, monthly meeting.

 How does the Circle of Trust work?

 A Circle of 12 members commits to a minimum of one year, meeting at the same time and place each month for two hours in Kansas City, Missouri.
 Circles comprise non-competing members, and each signs confidentiality agreements to assure true trust.
 Members share personal and business goals, challenges and opportunities, and experience-based advice.
 Circle of Trust membership includes:

 - An initial, two-hour, 1 on 1 session with me to set expectations for your membership and specific outcomes that will assure you get what you want out of the Circle;